llvm/llvm-project/llvm/docs/JITLink.rst

 This document aims to provide a high-level overview of the design and API of the JITLink library.
 It assumes some familiarity with linking and relocatable object files, but should not require deep expertise.
-If you know what a section, symbol, and relocation then you should find this document accessible.
+If you know what a section, symbol, and relocation are then you should find this document accessible.
 If it is not, please submit a patch (:doc:`Contributing`) or file a bug (:doc:`HowToSubmitABug`).